Vazno/Image2MCBlock/README.md

 Launch class arguments

 positional arguments:
-  path_to_file          Path to the old image output_file           Path to the new image
+  path_to_file          Path to the input file output_file           Path to the output file

 options:
   -h, --help            show this help message and exit